 Lawn to Landscape Success Stories

 Civic and commercial property owners in Alameda County are discovering the zero waste way to convert lawns to healthy, water-saving landscapes — using sheet mulch.
-Public agencies in Alameda County can receive a StopWaste grant to convert lawns to water-saving landscapes.

 The Casitas Alameda Homeowners Association, a community of more than 400 homes, used sheet mulch to replace a large swath of lawn with colorful, climate-appropriate plants.
 The new landscape is expected to use two-thirds less water than the lawn.

 Read about the City of Alameda Housing Authority's renovation of the landscaping at Independence Plaza, a 186-unit affordable housing complex for seniors.
 Labor- and water-intensive turf and lagoons were replaced with a no-mow landscape featuring California native plants.
 The changes are saving 1.3 million gallons of water and reducing maintenance costs by $12,000 annually.

 Learn how the City of Pleasanton used sheet mulch to convert a lawn along Main Street to a Bay-Friendly landscape that is saving as much as 384,000 gallons of water annually.
 Sheet mulching the lawn instead of excavating it kept 16.5 tons of turf out of the landfill.
 The new no-mow landscape looks great, costs less to maintain, and provides bird and pollinator habitat and other benefits.

 Learn how the Harbor Bay Median relandscaping project in Alameda used sheet mulch to replace 2.5 acres of conventional grass medians with a Bay-Friendly landscape that enhances the spectacular shoreline setting.
 Sheet mulching the median turf instead of excavating it kept 221 tons of turf out of the landfill.The new landscape has saved more than 9 million gallons of water in three years.